mindscan-de/FutureSQR/README.md

 Therefore we can conclude there are good reasons to support Git as well as SVN for a code review tool.

 Another important thing is that there are different types of collaborations possible.
-In case of a corporate environment, there is an intrinsic alignment between members of a team, which is done by the working contract.
+In case of a corporate environment, there is an intrinsic alignment between members of a team, which is essentially done by the working contract.
 Therefore a SCM system which is enforcing some sort of synchronization process (which is useful in an open source environment) might be considered inefficient in a corporate environment.
-The current most efficient type collaboration at development is trunk-based-development.
+The current most efficient type of collaboration in development is trunk-based-development.
 You can find enough sources supporting this claim, don't let me spoon feed you.
 In a corporate environment trunk-based-development is considered SOTA (state of the art).
-So now the big question, if trunk based development is more efficient compared to feature-branches, do we need to use a SCM supporting it, or is it just a nice-to-have feature (remember in a corporate setting)?
+So now the big question, if trunk based development is more efficient compared to feature-branches, do we need to use a SCM supporting feature branches, or is this just a nice-to-have feature (remember in a corporate setting)?

 Most of the newer code review tools only have the Git / Pull-Requests and the feature-branch development in mind.
 But this feature-branch approach